-- Nick held top secret clearance while working for the FBI (yes, it included a polygraph)
+- Nick held a top secret clearance while working for the FBI (yes, it included a polygraph)

-- If he wasn’t an attorney, Nick would be an NFL referee
+- If he was not an attorney, Nick would be an NFL referee

-- He enjoys snowboarding, soccer, and mowing the grass
+- He enjoys snowboarding, soccer, splitting firewood, and mowing the grass

 - Nick is currently learning to play piano with his daughter

 - A charity of choice is the Exotic Feline Rescue Center in Center Point, Indiana

 - His favorite early job was at Mallow Run Winery

 - Nick once lived in Austria and speaks German

 - He met his wife, Jessica, on the first day of law school

 - At age 17, Nick wrestled a burglar and held him until the police arrived